etsangsplk/sputter/README.md

   * Concurrency: `channel`, `async`, `promise`, `future`
   * I/O: `print`, `println`, `pr`, `prn`

+Documentation for most of these forms may be viewed in the REPL using the `doc` function.

 ## License (MIT License)
 Copyright (c) 2017 Thomas S. Bradford